PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Experiments

 \subsection{Results}

-\paragraph{Existing backdoor attacks are less effective in a long prompt setting} Table~\ref{tab:long_short} presents our benchmarking results of existing backdoor attacks.
+\myparagraph{Existing backdoor attacks are less effective in a long prompt setting} Table~\ref{tab:long_short} presents our benchmarking results of existing backdoor attacks.
 Most attacks achieve nearly $1.00$ ASR on \emph{short prompt} datasets, which is consistent with prior attack evaluations.
 However, when assessing the \emph{long prompt} datasets, the ASR of most attacks drops significantly, with EvilEdit reaching 0 ASR.

-\paragraph{PEPPER is effective across backdoor attacks} As shown in Tables~\ref{tab:defense_effectiveness_long} and~\ref{tab:defense_effectiveness_short}, PEPPER demonstrates consistent robustness across various backdoor attacks, effectively reducing almost all ASR to near zero in ASR evaluations while preserving reasonable FID to around.
-As illustrated in Tables~\ref{tab:qualtative-long} and \ref{tab:qualtative-short}, the slight FID change stems from the small visual adjustments that help avoid poisoned regions introduced by PEPPER while the core semantics and visual fidelity remain preserved.
+\myparagraph{PEPPER is effective across backdoor attacks} As shown in Tables~\ref{tab:defense_effectiveness_long} and~\ref{tab:defense_effectiveness_short}, PEPPER demonstrates consistent robustness across various backdoor attacks, effectively reducing almost all ASR to near zero while preserving reasonable FID.
+As illustrated in Tables~\ref{tab:qualtative-long} and \ref{tab:qualtative-short}, the slight FID change stems from PEPPER’s subtle visual adjustments that help avoid poisoned regions while the core semantics and visual fidelity remain preserved.

-Compared to T2IShield, which struggles under TI about $0.30 \sim 0.40$, PEPPER effectively suppresses the poisoned behavior to achieve low ASR.
-In addition, UFID fails to defend against attacks that manipulate only parts of the images, such as RR and TI with ASR $0.71$ for RR and $0.33$ for TI.
-In contrast, PEPPER remains unaffected by those backdoor attacks, achieving a low ASR across all settings.
-Examples of the generations are presented in Appendix~\ref{sec:pepper-t2ishiled-comparisons}.
-We additionally verify that the same trend holds when using a small, open-source LLM, Gemma3-4b \cite{team2025gemma} to re-write the captions.
-Relevant details are presented in Appendix~\ref{sec:gemma_3-4b}.
+Compared to T2IShield, which struggles under TI, PEPPER effectively suppresses the poisoned behavior to achieve low ASR.
+UFID fails to defend against attacks that manipulate only parts of the images, such as RR and TI.
+In contrast, PEPPER remains unaffected by those attacks, achieving a low ASR across all settings.
+PEPPER does not depend on huge or proprietary models.
+The same trend holds when using a small, open-source LLM, Qwen3-8b \cite{yang2025qwen3}.
+Relevant details are presented in Appendix~\ref{sec:qwen3-8b}.

-\paragraph{Other defense methods composed with PEPPER} Motivated by the fact that both the inputs and outputs of PEPPER are valid captions (See Section~\ref{sec:PEPPER}), other defense methods can directly utilize its outputs and continue their own defense procedures to generate the intended images.
+\myparagraph{Other defense methods composed with PEPPER} Given that both inputs and outputs of PEPPER are valid captions (See Section~\ref{sec:PEPPER}), other defense methods can directly integrate its outputs into their own defense procedures to generate intended images.